sivasanjeevs/GoatPSGHackathon_22PT32/README.md

 # Fleet Management System

 A Python-based Fleet Management System for coordinating multiple robots in a shared environment.
-The system features real-time visualization, traffic negotiation, and collision avoidance.
+The system features real-time visualization, traffic negotiation, and collision avoidance with an interactive GUI built using Python and Pygame.

 ## Features

+### Robot Management
+- **Robot Spawning**: Click on any unoccupied vertex to spawn a new robot
+- **Robot Selection**: Click on an idle or task-complete robot to select it
+- **Task Assignment**: Click on a destination vertex after selecting a robot to assign a movement task
+- **Multiple Robots**: Support for multiple robots with unique IDs and colors
+- **Robot States**:
+  - IDLE: Robot waiting for task assignment
+  - MOVING: Robot in transit between vertices
+  - WAITING: Robot temporarily stopped due to path blockage
+  - CHARGING: Robot recharging at a charging station
+  - TASK_COMPLETE: Robot finished its assigned task
+  - BATTERY_DEAD: Robot's battery depleted, needs charging

+### Battery System
+- **Battery Level Monitoring**: Each robot has a battery that depletes during movement
+- **Low Battery Indicator**: Visual indicator when battery level drops below 30%
+- **Automatic Charging**:
+  - Robots automatically seek nearest charging station when battery is low
+  - Charging stations marked with ⚡ symbol
+  - Visual feedback during charging process
+- **Battery Dead State**: Robots stop moving when battery depletes completely

+### Traffic Management
+- **Path Finding**: Automatic calculation of optimal paths between vertices
+- **Collision Avoidance**:
+  - Prevention of robot collisions through path reservation system
+  - Robots wait when paths are blocked by other robots
+  - Only one robot can occupy a vertex at a time
+  - Only one robot can traverse an edge at a time
+- **Edge Blocking**: Visual indication of blocked paths with red X markers
+- **Alternative Paths**: System finds alternative routes when primary path is blocked

+### Visual Interface
-- Interactive GUI with modern dark theme
+- **Interactive GUI**: Real-time visualization with modern dark theme
+- **Status Panel**:
+  - Robot Status overview
+  - Charging Stations information
+  - Waiting Robots section
-- Real-time robot movement visualization
+  - Individual robot details including battery levels
-- Traffic negotiation and collision avoidance
+- **Visual Indicators**:
-- Dynamic robot spawning and task assignment
+  - Color-coded robot states
-- Status monitoring and notifications
+  - Path previews
+  - Blocked path indicators
+  - Battery level bars
+  - Charging station glow effects
+  - Selection highlights with purple highlight
+  - Blue vertices for regular locations
-- Support for charging stations
+  - Yellow vertices for charging stations
+  - Green edges for available paths

 ## Requirements

 - Python 3.8+
+- Pygame 2.x
-- Dependencies listed in requirements.txt
+- Additional dependencies listed in requirements.txt

-## Running the System
+## Installation and Running

 1. Install dependencies:
 ```bash